Meet the Governors

 Outside of work, Nicolas enjoys spending time with his family and friends, riding in the countryside, gardening and DIY.

-Robert is the Centre Administrator for the Global Centre on Healthcare and Urbanisation (GCHU) at Kellogg College, University of Oxford.
+Jessie's the Centre Administrator for the Global Centre on Healthcare and Urbanisation (GCHU) at Kellogg College, University of Oxford.
 The GCHU seeks to make urban centres environmentally, economically, and socially sustainable, and to provide an environment that supports and sustains health and wellbeing.
-He previously spent over five years working in several roles relating to governance, assurance, compliance, planning and education policy at the University of Oxford and is now undertaking a BA in Business and Management Practice at Abingdon and Witney College through a Chartered Management Degree apprenticeship.
+She previously spent over five years working in several roles relating to governance, assurance, compliance, planning and education policy at the University of Oxford and is now undertaking a BA in Business and Management Practice at Abingdon & Witney College through a Chartered Management Degree apprenticeship.

-Robert is passionate about the importance of having young people invested in contributing to governance and management bodies and is proud to represent the student body of the College as a Student Governor.
-Robert previously lived in Mexico City but now lives in Littlemore, Oxford and is a keen cyclist and football supporter.
-He is a Board member of the Oxford United Supporters Trust and is involved in multiple local charity programmes in the city.
+Jessie is passionate about the importance of having young people invested in contributing to governance and management bodies and is proud to represent the student body of the College as a Student Governor.
+Jessie previously lived in Mexico City but now lives in Littlemore, Oxford and is a keen cyclist and football supporter.
+She is a Board member of the Oxford United Supporters Trust and is involved in multiple local charity programmes in the city.

 I’m a former student of the College, firstly at the Witney Campus studying Business but more recently Equine Studies at Common Leys Campus.